oluwasegunowa/verivox-tarrif-comparison/ReadMe.md

 Assumptions
 -------------------------------------------
-1. Supplied Consumption must be greater than 0,
+1. Supplied Consumption must be greater than 0 (Exception is thrown if not)
 2. More products can be created in future
-To do that,  just implement ITarrifModel, provide the name and calculation.
+To do that, implement ITarrifModel, provide the name and calculation for the new tarrif model.
+The follwing are the default Model

 - BasicConsumptionTarrif
 - PackagedConsumptionTarrif

-Running Migrations on the database
+3. The product is to return Annual cost and tarrif name ( I will suggest, the consumption is also returned)

+Setup: Check the followin to setup the project
 --------------------------------------
 1. Provide valid postgress database connection string and run the appliaction for the database to be automatically created.

 Host={Server_Here};user id={Database_User};password={Database_Password};database={Database_Name};Port=5432